-When, our school, considers issues of sexual violence and sexual harassment between children we will follow guidance set out in Keeping Children Safe in Education Part 5 and seek support from our local authority children's social care partners.
+When, the Trust or one of its schools, consider issues of sexual violence and sexual harassment between children we will follow guidance set out in Keeping Children Safe in Education Part 5 and seek support from our Local Authority Children's Social Care partners.

+26. Child Exploitation

-26 Child Exploitation
+26.1 Child Sexual Exploitation

-26.1 Child Sexual Exploitation is a form of child sexual abuse.
+Child Sexual exploitation is a form of child sexual abuse.
 Sexual abuse may involve physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside clothing.
 It may include non-contact activities, such as involving children in the production of sexual images, forcing children to look at sexual images or watch sexual activities, encouraging children to behave in sexually inappropriate ways or grooming a child in preparation for abuse (including via the internet).